On eigenfunctions corresponding to a small resurgent eigenvalue: Application to quantum resurgence.

 We can interchange ${\tilde P}$ and the infinite sum on the left.
-Indeed, for the convolution with ${\hat h}^2$ and $V(x,\hat h)$ this has been shown in the section about interchangeability of an infinite sum and a convolution.
-Infinite sum and $\frac{\partial}{\partial x}$ can be interchanged because on compacts with respect to $x$ the terms of the series can be assumed to be uniformly bounded by $\frac{1}{2^j}\mu(|\xi|)$ along the infinite branches of $\Gamma$, and since everything is analytic in $x$, so are the $x$-derivatives of majors.
+Indeed, for the convolution with ${\hat h}^2$ and $V(q,\hat h)$ this follows by proposition \ref{Prop43rev}.
+Infinite sum and $\frac{\partial}{\partial q}$ can be interchanged because on compacts with respect to $q$ the terms of the series can be assumed bounded by $Q^j e^{-|\xi|}$, for some $0<Q<1$, along the infinite branches of $\Gamma$, and since everything is analytic in $q$, so are the $q$-derivatives of majors.

 We can interchange ${\tilde E}*$ and the infinite sum on the right.
 Indeed, it is shown in the proof of proposition \ref{Prop9} that majors of ${\tilde E}^{*n}*\frac{1}{n!}\frac{\partial^n\Psi}{\partial E_1^n}$ have representative converging faster than a geometric series on compact subsets.
-Therefore, by section \ref{InfiniteSumConvolution}, we can interchange ${\tilde E}*$ and the infinite sum.
+Therefore, by Prop. \ref{Prop43rev}, we can interchange ${\tilde E}*$ and the infinite sum.

 So, to show \eqref{eq22}, since interchanging $\tilde P$ and ${\tilde E}*$ with the infinite sums in question is legal, it is enough to show that

 which follows because

 $\Box$